4ms/metamodule-plugin-sdk/docs/dsp.md

 ```

 The BlockResampler resamples a block of samples to another sample rate.
 It uses
-a lightweight hermetian algorithm, which performs efficiently on the MetaModule
+a hermetian algorithm which performs efficiently on the MetaModule hardware.
-hardware.

 ```c++
 BlockResampler(uint32_t num_channels = 2);